Sunainali/PatMat-Patient-Management-Software-New/README.md

                 error_message='Incorrect Username or Password'
             )

- If the main admin will login below function will be called:
+the main admin will login below function will be called:

  if current_user.is_authenticated:
         return redirect('/admin/panel')